adslbarxatov/MafiaHelper/docs/index.md

 ***Detective*** – a civilian.
 Action at night – finding out the role of the specified player (the moderator tells him with signs whether the specified player belongs to the mafia or not).
 He can use the collected information in the day’s discussion.
-The role of the mafia boss cannot be revealed (the moderator will give a “civilian” sign). *Available on all nights*.
+Roles of the `mafia boss` and the `yakuza boss` cannot be revealed (the moderator will give a “civilian” sign). `Detective` may become a `sheriff` if the `sheriff` dies first. *Available on all nights*.

 ***Prostitute / beauty*** – a conditionally civilian.
 Action at night – saving the specified player (prevents `mafia`, `sheriff` and `ripper` action).
 But, unlike the `doctor`, if a player